 The first visit was of course to the iconic tower.
 Since I did not had any reservations to the visit, I could not make it into the tower.

 So, please make sure you make a proper reservation beforehand from here.

 In case you want to enjoy the view from these bridge, make sure you are early in the queue.
-Because there are only predetermined number of visitors allowed per day.
+Because there are only a predetermined number of visitors allowed per day.
 Good luck.

-Here are few interesting history onn the Tower.
+Here are a few interesting history onn the Tower.

 Petronas Twin Tower is a flagship building which eventually became the identity of Kuala Lumpur, Malaysia.
 Note that this building was completed in a record time of six years from 1992 to 1998.

 Do you know that the Twin Tower (One of them) was about to meet the fate of the Pisa tower?

 Yes, a small inclination was found during the construction.
 Thanks to the inspection team which found it promptly and got it immediately fixed by compensating the incline while constructing the upper portion of the tower.

 With such a record, this Twin Tower with 88 stories became the Worlds tallest architecture in 1998.
 But it could retain this record only for 6 years until the award was moved to Taipei.
 Six years of construction yielded the fame of tallest building for six years!
 Fair enough?

 There is a double-decker sky bridge connecting the two towers at the 41st & 42nd floors.
 I believe this is the highest double-decker bridge in the world.
-You will be surprised to know that the tower sways few feet during high winds.
+You will be surprised to know that the tower sways a few feet during high winds.
 Wonder what would be the feeling of the peoples inside during such swing!

 Should I feel happy I did got the chance to visit to the top?